 Difference between Device Encryption and BitLocker

-Device encryption is available on every Windows device.
+- Device encryption is available on every Windows edition, provided your hardware supports it.
 You can find it in the Settings app under Privacy & Security menu.

 Your PC needs to meet the below hardware requirements if you want to use Device Encryption on your PC,